RedHatInsights/curiosity-frontend/CONTRIBUTING.md

    1. Create the new tag using the **SAME** semver version created by the release commit but add a `v` prefix to it, i.e. `vX.X.X`, for consistency.

    > To avoid issues with inconsistent Git tagging use it is recommended you use the GitHub releases interface.
+1. Finally, submit a merge request to update the `app-interface` deployment yaml
+   - Copy the tagged Git hash and update the `app-interface` configuration hash within `[app-interface-insights-rhsm]/deploy-clowder.yml`
 </details>

 <details>